karakun/openwebstart-page/installation.md

 1. Go to http://karakun and download OpenWebStart_macos_1_0.dmg.
 1. Open the OpenWebStart disk image to mount it.
 1. Run the installer app.
-    <br />Note: If you get a message that this app is from an unidentified developer:
+    <br />Note: If you get a message that this app is from an unidentified developer, click OK.
-    1. Click OK.
     1. Choose Apple menu > System Preferences > Security & Privacy and go to the General tab.
     1. Unlock the dialog by entering your password.
     1. Click “Open Anyway” to grant the installer an exception.